Moculta, South Australia: Gallery

 A dry stone wall at Mt Karinya near Moculta, South Australia.

-A dry stone wall at Mt Karinya near Moculta, South Australia.
+A dry stone wall at Mt Karinya near Moculta.

 The restored cottage of the Rosenzweig's at Moculta, built circa 1859 with farm equipment in the foreground.

 The ruins of the Shannon family's farmhouse at Moculta in 2006.
 The steeple of the Gruenberg Lutheran church can be seen in the background.

-The Shannon family mausoleum outside of Moculta, South Australia.
+The Shannon family mausoleum outside of Moculta.

-The Swan Reach to Stockwell Pipeline at Moculta, South Australia.
+The Swan Reach to Stockwell Pipeline at Moculta.